Our Top 3 Picks

 - Healthy, shiny pet coat!
 Rid your four-legged friend of undercoat and loose...

-- Dual-Sided Design: Start with 9 teeth side for stubborn mats and tangles...
+- 2-IN-1 DUAL HEAD – Start with 22 teeth side for stubborn mats and tangles...

 If you liked this review, please rate below.